vinaykumarkas/imagenation/README.MD

 execute "rspec spec/helpers/search_helper_spec.rb" for helper test cases

 #Notes
-Please update the API Key for Flickr with your own API Key
+- Please update the API Key for Flickr with your own API Key
+- Currently application is developed keeping Google Chrome in scope

 #To Do
 - Add Authentication for the website
 - Remove Flickr API KEY from code and make it as ENV Variable
 - Add additional test cases
 - Add more repository search functanolities
+- Add compatibility code to make application compatable with all browsers